geo-smart/sca_mapping_geoweaver/README.md

 Interested in exploring our snow cover analysis?
 Follow these simple steps:

-1. **Clone the Repository**: Get a copy of the project on your local machine.d.
+1. **Clone the Repository**: Get a copy of the project on your local machine.
 2. **Run the Analysis**: Execute the scripts to see the snow cover predictions in action.
-3. **Visualize the Results**: Check out the visualizations to understand the snow cover distribution.
+4. **Visualize the Results**: Check out the visualizations to understand the snow cover distribution.

 ## Workflow Graph